lislis/workshop-rust-games/README.md

         graphics::draw(ctx, img, drawparams)?;
 ```

-Once we've done that, try running the game.
-The crab now has disembodied claws floating around them!
-A great step, but er...

 Next, we'll draw the arm of the crab.
 This will involve drawing a [`graphics::Mesh::new_line`](https://docs.rs/ggez/0.5.1/ggez/graphics/struct.Mesh.html#method.new_line) from the `body_anchor` to the `joint_anchor`.
 The function takes four parameters:

 - The graphics context